-The team of tax specialists at Fuster & Associates will facilitate this complex task, breaking the language barrier and dealing with the Spanish administration, saving you all that back and forth and queue waiting.
+The team of spanish property taxes for non residents specialists at Fuster & Associates will facilitate this complex task, breaking the language barrier and dealing with the Spanish administration, saving you all that back and forth and queue waiting.

 “By trusting in Fuster & Associates, our clients are completely unconcerned, not only about filing their tax returns and keeping up with the many changes in the legislation, but also in the case of a lease verification we will be there to answer any requirements” explains Antonio Carrillo, fiscal advisor.

-And don’t forget that if your property is in the holiday rental market, you are required by law not only to file your tax return but also to obtain a license.
+And don’t forget that if your property is in the holiday rental market, you are required by law not only to file your spanish property taxes for non residents return but also to obtain a license.